SteveSchrader65/OneRingRentals/README.md

 `
 The OneRing Rentals web-site allows you to view available properties to purchase from across the globe.
+This project is a TAFE assessment, and my second React app.

 HEADER
 Select your preferred language from the dropdown menu to the right in the page Header (not currently active).